rednafi/rednafi.com/content/go/strategy_pattern.md

 We're defining each formatting strategy as a function and casting it to the `OutputFunc` so that it satisfies the `Formatter` interface.
 Then we just pass the message and the strategy instance to the `Display` function as before.
-Notice that how your data and strategies are decoupled in this case; one has no knowledge of the existence of the other.
+Notice how your data and strategies are decoupled in this case; one has no knowledge of the existence of the other.

 And voila, you're done!

-_Update: The original Go example used struct types rather than function types to meet the `Formatter` interface requirements.
-In this particular case, a function type makes things simpler.
-However if your formatter needs to do multiple things then a struct with multiple method is probably going to be better._
+_Update: The original Go example used struct types rather than a function type to meet the `Formatter` interface requirements.
+In this particular case, the function type makes things simpler.
+However if your formatter needs to do multiple things, then a struct with multiple methods is probably going to be better._

 [^1]: [Escaping the template pattern hellscape in Python](/python/escape_template_pattern/)
 [^2]: